Location: Cargill Hall

-Teacher: Mrs. Carr
+Teacher: Mrs. Pray

 The school follows the Archdiocesan curriculum.
 The students work with literacy stations within a balanced literacy approach.
 The use of the Accelerated Reader Program enables the learner to read on his or her own level and works on comprehension and extended reasoning.
 As learners, they use multisensory grammar; focus on spelling, and expanding their vocabulary while producing quality writing pieces in various styles.
 In reading, students read and study a variety of genres both independently and in small group settings.
 Cursive handwriting is stressed in all areas.